As more vaccines are given, Americans begin the transition to post-pandemic life | ExBulletin

 As more vaccines are given, Americans begin the transition to post-pandemic life

-Over 40% of the country is fully vaccinated, and the 7-day average of new COVID-19 cases has dropped to about 12,000 per day — a number not seen since March 2020 — Americans reform For life after a pandemic.
+Over 40% of the country has been fully vaccinated, reducing the daily average of seven new COVID-19 cases to about 12,000.
+This is a number that has not been seen since March 2020. reform For life after a pandemic.

-The· Indianapolis 500 It was the biggest sporting event since the pandemic began, with 135,000 fans gathering at the stands on Sunday.
+is Indianapolis 500 It’s the biggest sporting event since the pandemic began, with 135,000 fans gathering at the stands on Sunday.

-However, there is a reminder that the pandemic is not over when the United States begins to return to normal.
-The Vietnamese Ministry of Health states that it has detected a new mutant that appears to be a hybrid of the COVID-19 mutations in India and the United Kingdom.
+But when America begins to return to normal, there is something that reminds us that the pandemic is not over.
+The Ministry of Health of Vietnam states that it has detected new mutants in India and the United Kingdom that appear to be hybrids of the COVID-19 mutation.

-“It’s more infectious and divides more rapidly,” said Dr. David Agas, a professor of medicine and engineering at the University of Southern California’s Keck School of Medicine and a medical contributor to CBS News.
-“I think all the data points that show that are susceptible to very positive vaccines.”
+“It’s very infectious and splits quickly,” said Dr. David Agas, a professor of medicine and engineering at the University of Southern California’s Keck School of Medicine.
+“I think all the data points about it are susceptible to vaccines.
+This is very positive.”

-Meanwhile, summer camps are preparing to reopen nationwide, and the CDC has issued new guidance.
+Meanwhile, the United States is preparing for the reopening of summer camps, and the CDC has released new guidelines.

-In most cases, no one can wear a mask outdoors, but unvaccinated people should wear a mask indoors.
+In most cases, no one wears a mask outdoors, but unvaccinated people should also wear a mask indoors.

 Last summer, five-year-old Brody Narod was at home.
-But now Brody’s mother is ready to send him back to the camp.
+But now Brody’s mother is ready to bring him back to the camp.

-Mark Transport, co-owner of the Crestwood Country Day Camp in New York, says nearly 1,000 campers have already signed up.
+Nearly 1,000 campers have already applied, according to Mark Transport, co-owner of the Crestwood Country Day Camp in New York.

-“We need to worry about children’s mental health, their ability to return to socializing, their ability to feel like children again, and their ability to feel free,” Transport said of the resumption.
+“We need to worry about children’s mental health, their ability to return to socialization, their ability to feel like children again, and their ability to feel free.”

+Source link As more vaccines are given, Americans begin the transition to post-pandemic life

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online